 The image shows Juliet Abrahamson alongside a typical audience scene from a ‘Sounds Green’ concert at the Cambridge University Botanic Garden.

 The most recent era has seen the festival flourish under the artistic direction of John McMunn, David Hill and Freya Goldmark, with each making their own unique mark on the festival programme.
 In response to the COVID pandemic, Cambridge Summer Music created a virtual festival of performances by artists who were originally scheduled to appear live.
-In 2021, the Cambridge Summer Music Festival and the now-traditional Christmas concert will once again feature live performance as pandemic restricitons are lifted.
+In 2021, the Cambridge Summer Music Festival and the now-traditional Christmas concert once again featured live performance as pandemic restricitons were lifted.

 The image shows Aurora Orchestra and their Principal Conductor Nicholas Collon, who have been frequent guests at CSM since the group was formed in 2004.